RobertTalbert/sevensteps/SevenSteps.md

 ## Step 3: Outline the group space activity

-### What we going to do in this step
+### What we are going to do in this step

 In this step, we are going to __outline the main activity or activities that students will do in the group space__.

 ### Why are we going to do it

 Although conversations about flipped learning often focus on what students do before class and the videos they watch (more on that later), __the real purpose of flipped learning is on what students do during class__ (in their group space).
-We want to focus valuable class time --- when students and instructor are together and can help each other --- on tasks that are rigorous, creative, and challenging and therefore benefit the most from being together.

-_Those activities usually involve the items that are now in the bottom half of your remixed list of learning objectives_.
-These objectives are at the heart of a university-level "understanding" of the subject, and therefore they are of utmost importance and they need "all hands on deck" to attain them.
+We want to focus valuable class time --- when students and instructor are together and can help each other --- on tasks that are rigorous, creative, and challenging and therefore benefit the most from being together. _Those activities usually involve the items that are now in the bottom half of your remixed list of learning objectives_.
 That's why we are going to put the design of the in-class experience next, at the heart of the design process, and wait until later to think about what students do prior to this.

 So, in this step you need to think about activities that your students can do in class that address the hardest elements of your learning objective list.
 This may be just a single objective!
 But if that one objective is so problematic that your student need to spend 45-50 minutes of laser-like focus on it, then so be it.
 (College students rarely have a sense of how to focus on one thing for an extended period of time, so flipped learning design is helping them acquire and master this skill.)